LeoSvalov/Spring2020_SofwareProject/README.md

 ## How it looks like

+Actual interface differs (a little bit) from what shown below.<br>
+These gifs just show an idea of how app looks like and what it can do.

 | Student's interface | Teacher's interface |
 | --- | --- |
 | <img src="https://i.imgur.com/7aHX9PH.gif" width="240" height="480"> | <img src="https://i.imgur.com/a23zwLf.gif" width="240" height="480"> |